jschmer/jMatic/README.md

 Prerequisites
 -------------
 - HomeMatic CCU/CCU2 with [XML-API] AddOn.
-- HTML5 compatible browser (for persistance in localStorage)
+- HTML5 compatible browser (for persistence in localStorage)
 - Tested with
   - Firefox 31
-  - Internet Explorer 11
+  - Internet Explorer 11 (not working when launching the file::// directly!)
   - Google Chrome 39
   - Google Chrome for Android 39